dovecot/documentation/source/developer_manual/design/istreams.rst

 -  hash: Calculate hash of the istream while it's being read.

--  lib-mail/dot: Read SMTP-style DATA input where the input ends with an empty "." line.

--  lib-mail/qp-encoder,lib-mail/qp-decoder: Encode/decode quoted-printable.

--  lib-mail/header-filter: Add/remove/modify email headers.

--  lib-mail/non-nuls: Translate all NUL characters to specified replacement..

--  ``lib-compression/*``: Read zlib/bzlib/lz4/lzma compressed data.
+-  ``lib-compression/*``: Read zlib/bzlib/lz4/zstd compressed data.

+There are also various other less generic istreams.
+Especially lib-mail has many mail-related istreams.

 Reading
 -------